- Green states have passed online lottery bills.

 After approval in the summer of 2012, and a bit of a false start, Georgia became the second state to offer online lottery ticket sales.
 Its lottery went online in November 2012.
 The Georgia Lottery Corporation offers online ticket sales for draw games, including Fantasy 5, Mega Millions, and Powerball.

 Plus, there are also Keno games and a selection of games exclusive to Georgia Lottery website called Diggi Games.
-These interactive games are a social game and electronic scratch-off hybrid.
+These interactive games constitute a hybrid of social games and electronic scratch-offs.
 Diggi Games include crosswords and bingo games.

 Georgia is among the top states in the country in terms of per capita lottery sales.
 The state maintained that status through the introduction of online ticket sales.